Kilemonn/Cpp-SocketLibrary/README.md

 # Cpp-SocketLibrary

-A ServerSocket and Socket library for Windows and Linux aiming to support both Wifi and Bluetooth communication.
+A ServerSocket and Socket library for Windows and Linux that supports Wifi communication.

 ## Getting Started